lupyuen/pinephone-emulator/README.md

 hook_block: address=0x10000, size=8
 ```

+TODO: Trace the flow of Arm64 execution

 TODO: What happens when we run Apache NuttX RTOS for PinePhone?

 TODO: Use Unicorn Emulation Hooks to emulate PinePhone's Allwinner A64 UART Controller

 TODO: Emulate Apache NuttX NSH Shell on UART Controller

+TODO: Emulate PinePhone's Allwinner A64 Display Engine.
+How to render the emulated graphics: Use Web Browser + WebAssembly + Unicorn.js?
+Will framebuffer emulation be slow?